cynicsketch/nix-mineral/README.md

   };
 }
 ```

-You can then use the `nm-overrides` config option to tweak the overrides to your liking.

 #### Contributing
 Have any ideas for the project?
 Want to help improve it by writing code or documentation?
 Head to the [issues tracker](https://github.com/cynicsketch/nix-mineral/issues) and we can talk a solution!